When you have a round face, certain haircuts can draw attention to your face.

 Consider mid-length beach waves with a center part because it adds contouring to a wider face.
 Try parting your hair in the center to complement and elongate your face.
 The hair sits symmetrically on either side, which narrows your cheeks.
 When styling the beach waves, aim for the curls to sit below your cheek to chisel in your cheekbones.

 Long layers will give a contoured effect from the shape of the straight cut, benefitting women who wear glasses and have a rounder face.
-Haircuts for round faces need longer layers that will sit lower than the widest part of your face, which will help balance your facial structure.
+Haircuts for round, chubby faces need longer layers that will sit lower than the widest part of your face, which will help balance your facial structure.

 A flirty chin-length short haircut with blunt fringe is another flattering haircut.
 It also adds a little body to naturally straight hair.
-Blunt bobs have no layers and can be worn on fine hair, too.
+Blunt bobs have no layers and can also be worn on fine hair.

 A graduated long bob compliments rounder-shaped faces perfectly.
 Keep your length near your collarbone with the longer pieces around your face.
 This helps extend your facial features.
 Getting some over-directed layers also helps shape your face beautifully.

 Achieve bouncy long hair if you consider one crucial factor—integrity.
 Your hair must be healthy and shiny to rock an exciting hairstyle and cut.
-For this bouncy look, you will need to style with a large round brush or use a larger barrel curling iron if your hair does not hold curl well on its own.
+For this bouncy look, you must style with a large round brush or use a larger barrel curling iron if your hair does not hold curl well.

 A straight bob haircut with a deep side part will slim down rounder face shapes.
 The sleekness of a straight bob contours the sides of your face to elongate your facial structure.
 You don’t have to keep the length a little longer through the front to streamline this look, but it helps!

-Long textured layers can be flattering for women with chubby faces because the layering balances out the face shape.
-With bangs to cover your prominent forehead, this becomes one of the most ideal haircuts for round faces.
-A long wispy fringe gives an illusion of more pronounced cheekbones, too.
-Talk to your stylist about which products to use at home, and which type of comb would be best to achieve these waves.
+Long textured layers can flatter women with chubby faces because the layering balances out the face shape.
+With bangs to cover your prominent forehead, this becomes one of the ideal hair cuts for round faces.
+A long, wispy fringe also gives an illusion of more pronounced cheekbones.
+Talk to your stylist about which products to use at home and which type of comb would best achieve these waves.

-A textured lob with bangs is a popular haircut for ladies with a round face.
+Are you looking for the best haircut for round face shapes?
+A textured lob with bangs is a popular choice for ladies of any age!
 If you can’t decide whether to go super short or long, opt for a length that grazes your shoulders or collarbone.
-It isn’t too long to keep it fuller, yet not too short for versatility.
+Lob haircuts perfect for round faces aren’t too long to keep it fuller, yet not too short for versatility.

 Long layers and side-swept bangs indeed complement one another!
 This type of fringe boosts the movement of your hair for added body.
-The layers also carry out extra texture to the chop.
-The structure of this hair idea with long waves frames and will look terrific on your face.
+The layers also carry extra texture to the chop.
+The structure of this hair idea has long waves frames and will look terrific on your face.

-One of the best inverted bobs for thin hair will make your hair seem thicker and fuller.
-Such a haircut is also perfect because the lack of layers around the face helps to create an illusion of softness and length.
+One of the best-inverted bobs for thin hair will make your hair seem thicker and fuller.
+Such haircuts ideal for round faces are perfect because the lack of layers helps to create an illusion of softness and length around the face.
 If your mane is naturally straight, it makes a flattering go-to style for round-shaped faces.

-Bring inspirational photos with you to your stylist if you’re considering textured hair.
-This is a great cut for women who want a low-maintenance style.
-Use Davines products, it’s dry texturized.
+Bring inspirational photos with your stylist if you’re considering textured hair.
+This haircut for round-face women is great for those who want a low-maintenance style.
+Use Davines products.
+It’s dry texturized.
 It also helps to expand the waves and define layering.